byxorna/resume/resume.md

 ####Unix Systems Engineer III, UNIX Team - October 2011 to present

-- Fast growing environment of 800 RHEL5, 6 and 7 machines, transitioning from VMS to Linux
+- Fast growing environment of 800 RHEL5 and 6 machines, transitioning from VMS to Linux
 - Automated and simplified everything from patching, builds, deployments and decommissions
 - Lead GPFS engineer; managed 150+ node clusters, tuned for application performance
 - Designed front and back-end of large internal websites using the best tech for the job